Last Updated on May 29, 2023 by Editor

 Well, with a trendy rooftop bar/restaurant (High George) and within two blocks of Yale College, two theaters, museums, and great restaurants, The Blake delivers a heap of dreamy opportunities for you and your love.

 More about New Haven and The Blake here.

 If you’re a couple looking to feather your first nest, you’ll be extra psyched to book a room at the artsy Delamar West Hartford, smack in the center of a furniture and home goods shopping district.

 This Delamar is the newest (out of 4), and it’s obvious that the owner loves art.
 The West Hartford property has partnered with the New Britain Museum of Art, which sends over curated selections of works 2 or 3 times a year.

 More about Hartford, West Hartford, the Goodwin and Delamar here.

 (4) The Goodwin, Hartford

 Don’t you just adore repurposed, once-glorious, buildings: especially iconic ones made into boutique hotels?
-This stunning Beaux-Arts red brick hotel stands out in the center of otherwise austere downtown Hartford high-rise office buildings.
+The Goodwin, a stunning Beaux-Arts red brick hotel, stands out in the center of otherwise austere downtown Hartford high-rise office buildings.